Boberle90l/Pulsar-engine-v1/README.md

 #next steps

 1. tests on the first prototype
-2. creating of sketches
+2. test of an laval nosel
-3. optimizing of the prototype so it runs perfectly in the end
+3. comparison of differnt nosel geometry
 4. creation of an webside for full documentation of other and future projekts

 #why do i do all of this